-An issuer must have a Sponsor or Listing Agent appointed at all times while it is an applicant for listing or is listed.
-The Sponsor or Listing Agent acts as an intermediary between the issuer and the Exchange and responsibilities include preparing and lodging the formal listing application.
+An issuer must have a Listing Agent (bonds) or Sponsor (equity) appointed at all times while it is an applicant for listing or is listed.
+The Listing Agent or Sponsor acts as an intermediary between the issuer and the Exchange and responsibilities include preparing and lodging the formal listing application.

-A Sponsor or Listing Agent must be a Listing Member of the Exchange which has met the eligibility criteria to act in respect of a particular product.
+A Listing Agent or Sponsor must be a Listing Member of the Exchange which has met the eligibility criteria to act in respect of a particular product.
 A full list of current Members and their category of eligibility are available below.

 Stage 1 - Initial applications